Billy Zane: 2000s

-Zane was instrumental in realizing the critically acclaimed film The Believer, which won the Grand Jury Prize at Sundance Film Festival in 2001.
-In it, he portrayed neo-Nazi Curtis Zampf, and starred opposite Ryan Gosling.
+Zane appeared as neo-fascist Curtis Zampf in The Believer, which won the Grand Jury Prize at Sundance Film Festival in 2001.
 The same year, he also had a cameo as himself in the comedy Zoolander.

-Zane appeared on Broadway in Chicago, where he played lawyer Billy Flynn.
+Zane appeared on Broadway in the musical Chicago, where he played lawyer Billy Flynn.

 Zane also had a recurring role in the television series Charmed in which he played poetry-loving ex-demon Drake.
-He also provided the voice of Ansem, the main antagonist of the 2002 video game Kingdom Hearts, opposite Haley Joel Osment.
+He also provided the voice of Ansem, the main antagonist of the 2002 video game Kingdom Hearts, opposite Haley Joel Osment as Sora.
 Though archive audio of Zane was later used for Kingdom Hearts: Chain of Memories, he was replaced by Richard Epcar for the rest of the series from Kingdom Hearts II onwards.
-Zane's performance, however, was kept for the Kingdom Hearts Final Mix remaster in Kingdom Hearts HD 1.5 ReMix.
+However, Zane's performance was kept for the Kingdom Hearts Final Mix remaster in Kingdom Hearts HD 1.5 Remix.